 A niche is a segment you want to focus catering your blog towards.
 Although you’re most likely considering a Christian blog since you’re reading this post, the more you narrow your niche, the more your readers become invested.

 For example, Grace for Single Parents caters to Single, Christian Moms.
-I write posts such as Praying with Your Children or Teaching Your Child Kindness.
+I write posts such as Praying with Your Children or God as Your Co-Parent.

 The articles on my site don’t include marriage or speak directly to churches or pastors.

-Whom within the Christain space do you want to write for?
+Whom within the Christian space do you want to write for?

 Step 3: Choose a Name for Your Blog